edwardcallahan/conductr-ansible/README.md

 ConductR is **not** provided by this repository.
 Visit the [Customer Portal](https://together.lightbend.com/) to download or [Lightbend.com](https://www.lightbend.com/products/conductr) to sign up to evaluate Lightbend Production Suite.
 Developers should use the [developer sandbox](https://www.lightbend.com/product/conductr/developer) to validate bundle packaging and execution.

+Obtain your Lightbend credentials from [Lightbend.com](https://www.lightbend.com/product/conductr/developer) and replace 'username' and 'password' in 'conductr/files/commercial.properties'.

-Copy the ConductR deb (conductr_x.y.z_all.deb) *and* the ConductR-Agent deb (conductr-agent_x.y.z_all.deb) installation package into the `conductr/files` folder in your local copy of this repo.
+Copy the ConductR deb (conductr_x.y.z-systemd_all.deb) *and* the ConductR-Agent deb (conductr-agent_x.y.z-systemd_all.deb) installation package into the `conductr/files` folder in your local copy of this repo.
 The installation package will be uploaded from this folder by the ConductR play to each of the EC2 instances for installation.

 Log into the AWS Console and select or generate a key pair in the region you intend to use.
 You'll need both the path to a local copy of the PEM file and the key pair name used in console to record in your vars file.
+Specify your 'keypair' in the vars file.

 ## Running the Plays